ybart11/ybart11/README.md

 - 👋 Hi, I’m @ybart11
 - 👀 I’m interested in technology, soccer, and video games.
 - 🌱 I’m currently learning how to code using Python and Java.
-- 💞️ I’m looking to collaborate on any side projects that will help me enhance my Python skills while having fun.
+- 💞️ I’m looking to collaborate on any side projects that will help me enhance my Python and Java skills while having fun.
 - 📫 How to reach me: yovany1061@gmail.com

 <!---